 Disclaimer: I'm not an experienced 'gamer': maybe a brief flirtation with The Sims here and a watchful eye over an ex-boyfriend playing Spider Man there.
 Though, I am very much in the minority here - women reportedly make up over 60 percent of mobile gamers and Netflix revealed this summer they "compete with (and lose to) Fortnite more than HBO."
-The fashion industry is only just tapping into this market, with the aim of attracting consumers to play with - and ultimately purchase - apparel in digital forms.
+The fashion industry is only just tapping into this market, with the aim of attracting consumers to play games with - and ultimately purchase - apparel in digital forms.
 It makes sense.
 The principle is pretty similar whether it's a game-game or a 'fashion game': you choose your avatar; you dress them; you pay extra £££ for 'special' accessories that may help you get to a higher level in the virtual (and maybe IRL) world.
 Think a 2019 reboot of Cher Horovitz 'Dress Me' digital closet in Clueless.
 Fashion's foray into the mobile-playing market is just getting started...

 Burberry recently launched B Bounce, a game in which players bounce animated deer - dressed in the brand's new puffer jacket collection - to the moon, gaining extra speed by collecting gold TB logos and drones.
 It isn't only mobile-based, however - visitors to Burberry's Regent Street flagship are also able to play on the big screen in store, with prizes (real life and digital) up for grabs.